 Young kids who have never rolled around in wild grass will simply love it.

-A wildflower lawn is low maintenance requiring cutting only about twice a year, more about that later and is also very beautiful when in full flower.
+A wildflower lawn is low maintenance requiring cutting only about twice a year, more about that later and a mini wildflower meadow is also very beautiful when in full flower.

 Where have all the butterflies gone

 Where have all the butterflies gone Mum?
 They have gone hunting for food and homes son.

 Why is it Brexit?
 No worse than that.
 The wildflower meadows that were their homes, and the wildflower nectar that was their food have all gone.

 What can Theresa May do?
 Nothing she has got her hands full with brexit.

 What can we do mum?
 Nothing son.

 Could we grow a meadow in our lawn please mum, flowerpotman says it is easy to grow wildflowers.

 Like most flowers and grasses your meadow will grow best in an open non shaded position in your garden, however seeds that tolerate shady areas, these are mostly hedgerow and woodland plants, can be sown and will thrive.

 Unless the soil has been saturated with nutrients or contains Rye grass you won't need to remove the existing turf, most domestic lawn grasses are not that vigorous, but it is helpful to reduce competition by the grass by sowing Yellow Rattle seed into the lawn.
 Its parasitic on the roots of grasses, and once established will reduce the growth of the grass by about 50%.